Before building work starts

 Choosing someone to do the job – do your homework, get quotes

-When looking for a contractor, ask friends, family or neighbours for recommendations.
+When looking for a building contractor, ask friends, family or neighbours for recommendations.
 Ask for references and look at examples of previous work.
 You could also take recommendations from your design professional, as it can help to have a building contractor who is used to their style of work.
 Make sure you use a Licensed Building Practitioner for Restricted Building Work.
-Find out more on page 11.

-A quote is based on detailed specifications and is the price you will pay to complete the building work, with the exception of matters outside the builder’s reasonable control or additional costs from variations to the contract.
+A quote is based on detailed specifications and is the price you will pay to complete the building work, except for matters outside the builder’s reasonable control or additional costs from variations to the contract as decided by the builder in agreement with the homeowner.

 Get more than one detailed quote (including a breakdown of labour and materials) not just estimates for the building work.
-You will need to give contractors a copy of the detailed drawings, specifications and QS materials estimate (if you have one) alongside information about the building site.
+You will need to give building contractors a copy of the plans, specifications and materials estimate (if you have one) alongside information about the building site.

 The more information you give them, the more reliable the quote should be.